signalpoint/DrupalGap/README.txt

      https://www.github.com/signalpoint/DrupalGap/tags

-2. Extract the downloaded DrupalGap archive into the PhoneGap www directory.
+2. Extract the downloaded DrupalGap archive into the www directory located within your PhoneGap project workspace.
 When you are done, the drupalgap.js file will be located here:

      www/drupalgap.js